OpenCilk

 return x + y;

-OpenCilk is completely open source and available on GitHub.
-OpenCilk features the latest implementation of the Tapir compiler extension for task parallelism.
+OpenCilk is completely open source and freely available on GitHub.
+OpenCilk features the latest implementation of the Tapir compiler extension for task parallelism and the CSI compiler-instrumentation framework.

 References